Randomized Exploration in Generalized Linear Bandits: Abstract

 \section{Abstract}

-We study two randomized algorithms for generalized linear bandits, \glmtsl and \glmfpl. \glmtsl samples a generalized linear model (GLM) from the \emph{Laplace approximation} to the posterior distribution. \glmfpl fits a GLM to a \emph{randomly perturbed history} of past rewards.
-We prove $\tilde{O}(d \sqrt{n \log K})$ bounds on the $n$-round regret of \glmtsl and \glmfpl, where $d$ is the number of features and $K$ is the number of arms.
-The regret bound of \glmtsl improves upon prior work and the regret bound of \glmfpl is the first of its kind.
-We apply both \glmtsl and \glmfpl to logistic and neural network bandits, and show that they perform well empirically.
-In more complex models, \glmfpl is significantly faster.
-Our results showcase the role of randomization, beyond sampling from the posterior, in exploration.
+We study two randomized algorithms for generalized linear bandits.
+The first, \glmtsl, samples a generalized linear model (GLM) from the \emph{Laplace approximation} to the posterior distribution.
+The second, \glmfpl, fits a GLM to a \emph{randomly perturbed history} of past rewards.
+We analyze both algorithms and derive $\tilde{O}(d \sqrt{n \log K})$ upper bounds on their $n$-round regret, where $d$ is the number of features and $K$ is the number of arms.
+The former improves on prior work while the latter is the first for Gaussian noise perturbations in non-linear models.
+We empirically evaluate both \glmtsl and \glmfpl in logistic bandits, and apply \glmfpl to neural network bandits.
+Our work showcases the role of randomization, beyond posterior sampling, in exploration.